atopuzov/presentations/nix-intro/slides.md

 ## Nix shell

-The powerhorse of development using Nix.
+The power house of development using Nix.

 A file usually called `shell.nix` contains the declaration of packages that are available to the user.

 ::: notes

 Pure mode, environment is cleared before entering the interactive shell so it closely corresponds to a real nix build

 :::